Preparing the Next Generation of Correctional Professionals

 Mental health awareness and suicide prevention

-Within the first year, officers complete a two-day refresher course on Recognizing, Evaluating, and Controlling Aggressive Behavior (RECAB) to reinforce de-escalation techniques and sound decision-making.
+Within the first year, trainees also complete a two-day refresher focused on recognizing, evaluating, and safely responding to aggressive behavior, reinforcing de-escalation techniques and sound decision-making.

 Staff Mentorship Program